droq-ai/lfx-runtime-executor-node/README.md

 ## Integration with Main Backend

-The main Langflow backend calls this executor node from `Component._get_output_result()` when components need to execute.
+The main droqflow backend calls this executor node from `Component._get_output_result()` when components need to execute.
 All components are now routed to the executor by default.

 ## Docker Build